 What should I do if I was charged with Underage Drinking or Possession in Wisconsin?

 It’s not impossible to beat or lessen the charges associated with an underage drinking or possession ticket.
-You’ll need to know the law and be familiar with the facts.

 1. Check if the arresting officer had probable cause to stop or question you.